Shigajiku: History

 The first poem-and-painting scrolls came to Japan with the return of the first Zen monks who had been studying in China.
 The most important cultural precedent to shigajiku was the Chinese version of the poem/scroll, the shijiku 詩軸.
 This continental version served as a model for the future poem-and-painting scrolls produced by the Japanese Five Mountains monks.
 Yet, shigajiku are distinct from their Chinese predecessors because of the distinctive hanging scroll format and the number of inscriptions on the scrolls themselves.

 The creation of shigajiku is closely tied to the secular and religious lives of the Five Mountains monks.
-The formation of tatuchū, or subtemples, provides the basis for the social relationships through which the shigajiku would be created and circulated.
+The formation of tatuchū, or sub-temples, provides the basis for the social relationships through which the shigajiku would be created and circulated.
 The tatuchū created a new social unit among Japanese Zen monks and gave rise to the shikai or poetry meetings.
 These communities and meetings provide an important social base for the monks of the Five Mountain monasteries.
 Clerics intermingled with each other and exchanged scrolls with other monks during such gatherings.
-These monks would then compose and write poems on each other's scroll, thus accounting for some scrolls having between four and thirty inscriptions.
+These monks would then compose and write poems on each other's scrolls, thus accounting for some scrolls having between four and thirty inscriptions.

 The first surviving shigajiku, Newly Risen Moon over a Brushwood Gate, was produced in the Five Mountains Zen monasteries during 1400.
 Of the eighteen inscriptions, six are connected to Nanzen-ji, the temple and literary epicenter for Zen monks during the early 15th century.
 This connection highlights the importance of the social relationships of the clerics and the spiritual value of the painting.

 Genre Categories of Shigajiku

-The subjects of poem-and-painting scrolls vary to include subject such as: portrait scrolls, chinsō; scrolls on Daoist and Buddhist subjects, dōshaku senki; and landscape scrolls, sansui.
+The subjects of poem-and-painting scrolls vary to include subjects such as: portrait scrolls, chinsō; scrolls on Daoist and Buddhist subjects, dōshaku senki; and landscape scrolls, sansui.
 Most shigajiku are the last category landscape of which there are many different representations.
 The different themes of the landscape genre will be focused on here as they appear most frequently in shigajiku.